wangyz1999/Attention-ASIST/asist/README.md

 problem: cvrp                   # This let the model know you want to use problem_cvrp
 problem_params:
   MEDIC_TOOL_DURABILITY: 20     # Tool durability of the medic
-graph_size: 55                  # Graph size: number of all objective nodes that medic need to consider,
+graph_size: 55                  # Graph size: number of all objective nodes (no depot) that medic need to consider,
                                 #             here it is the number of all victims
 ```